 PGY-1 Pharmacy Residency Program

-Our PGY-1 Pharmacy Residency Program is an ASHP-accredited twelve-month structured training program focusing on inpatient pharmacotherapy management, leadership and teaching skills.
+Our PGY-1 Pharmacy Residency Program is an ASHP-accredited twelve-month structured training program focusing on inpatient pharmacotherapy management, leadership, research, and teaching skills.

 Residents will work collaboratively with the interdisciplinary team to promote optimal pharmacotherapy and individualized patient care plans.
 Residents will also contribute to educational programs for patients and staff.
 Professional pharmacy publication opportunities are offered.